Android-PowerUser/Windroid_11/README.md

 ./Win11

 ```
-###### Pro tipp: wenn du bereits speicher zugriff bei termux hattest kommt: It appears that directory '~/storage' already exists.
-This script is going to rebuild its structure from scratch, wiping all dangling files.
-The actual storage content IS NOT going to be deleted.
-Do you want to continue? (y/n) press n and Enter! sonst hast du wahrscheinlich kein zugriff mehr auf den Speicher.

 Then press [Enter] (in your keyboard) and if you see:
 ```
 It appears that directory '~/storage' already exists.